metrumresearchgroup/optimal-design/script/optimal_design.md

 ## `ff()`

-The structural model is defined by the `mrgsolve` model, but we need to wrap it in a function that `PopED` can use. `PopED` expects a function with the following arguments:
+`PopED` expects a function with the following arguments:

   - `model_switch`: A vector of values, the same size as `xt`, identifying which model response should be computed for the